SoftInstigate/restheart-website/get.md

 For more information on how to install and run MongoDB check the [Installation Tutorial](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials) and [Manage MongoDB](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/) on MongoDB's documentation.

+To install Java for your operating system have a look at [this page](https://adoptopenjdk.net/releases.html?variant=openjdk11&jvmVariant=hotspot).

 ## Download RESTHeart

 Download either the [zip](https://github.com/SoftInstigate/restheart/releases/download/5.0.0-RC4/restheart.zip) or the [tgz](https://github.com/SoftInstigate/restheart/releases/download/5.0.0-RC4/restheart.tar.gz) archive: